 2022 Compensation Decisions.
-Effective February 1, 2022, the Compensation Committee set Mr. Yuen's 2022 compensation levels after considering the advice of its compensation consultant, market practice and Mr. Yuen's individual performance.
+Effective February 1, 2022, the Compensation Committee set Mr. Yuen's 2022 compensation levels after considering the advice of its payout of 127% of target based on the blended Team Performance Factor of 121% and Individual Performance Factor of 105%.